 Big business, banks, boring.
 These “B’s” are pretty common when thinking about Frankfurt, Germany’s financial capital.
-As noted in my post on Canberra (or Can-boring), I’m not one to write-off a destination just because of other people’s perceptions.
+As noted in my post on Canberra (or Can-boring), I’m not one to write off a destination just because of other people’s perceptions.
 Quite the opposite actually.
-I like to find the good where other see bad.
+I like to find the good where others see bad.
 With that in mind and armed with a Frankfurt Card, I searched for a little fun in Frankfurt.

 Turns out I didn’t have to look too hard.

 Finding fun in Frankfurt began at my accommodations – The 25Hours Goldman Hotel.
 This quirky hotel features unique rooms, a great bar, and so many more awesome features that it warrants a post of its own.

 My time finding fun in Frankfurt began with touring the historic old town.
 Although completely destroyed by Allied bombs during World War II, the old half-timber homes of Altstadt (literally translates to Old Town) have been re-created to spec.
 The result is Römerberg, one of the most scenic not-so-old-towns in Europe.
 It was made even more magical during the Christmas market season of my visit.